rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

   backlog and honor the contributions of community members who have made significant contributions to the protocol.
 - The rigidity of the current awards schedule limits the opportunity for adjustments and modifications, leading to decisions that are often too final.
 Consequently, there seems to be an imbalance favoring retrospective awards over grants.
 The implementation of an ongoing awards period, allows for more flexibility and adaptability in the decision-making process.
 By adopting a rolling awards system, the GMC can achieve enhanced efficiency and provide greater value to the recipients.
 - Given the identified weaknesses within the GMC and the increased demand necessitated by rolling awards, there is a need for an expanded role of the GMC Administrator.
 This role would involve overseeing and facilitating various GMC operations, specifically focusing on the new rolling awards process.
-The administrator would be included in the multisignature wallet alongside the other committee members.

 ## Specification